ofirgalcon/geekbench/geekbench/README.md

-geekbench module
+GeekBench module
 ==========

-Reports on the Apple Remote Desktop information fields.

-Retrieves information from /Library/Preferences/com.apple.RemoteDesktop.
+Reports the GeekBench stats for the computer.

 The following information is stored in the table: